 As a State Legislator, Mitch represented the Broadmoor neighborhood for 16 years.
 During his tenure, he made his mark as a reformer who could get the job done.
 As Lieutenant Governor of Louisiana, Mitch served as an executive, managing a $127 million budget and 800 employees.
 To deliver results, he put in place strict standards of accountability.

-In his first months in office, Mayor Landrieu has worked aggressively to restore public confidence and credibility in our city, our government, and our police department.
+During his term as Mayor, Landrieu worked aggressively to restore public confidence and credibility in the city, government, and police department.